aerglass/PA2lib/README.md

 if you want to migrate from older versions/older palib, installation is somewhat complex. <br>
 you need to convert your sprites using grit.<br>
 May break on new libnds/devkitarm releases.<br>
+<h1> Known Bugs </h1></p>
+Somehow some images have random colors or descoloration. <br>
+While i was making some examples the background made random stuff, so don't use gimp lol <br>
 <h2> why?</h2>
 Nightfox's lib for libnds isn't updated anymore. thus it can be incompatible with recent versions of libnds/devkitarm